Therapy for Anxiety and Emotional Overwhelm

 An anxiety therapy setting including a chair and pillow.

-Signs Anxiety Therapy May Help
+Signs Therapy for Anxiety May Help

 • Your mind jumps ahead to what could go wrong, trying to think through every possible outcome before it happens.